naruarjun/academic-resume/content/project/mixup/index.md

 ---
 title: PyTorch Implementation of Adversarial Mixup Resynthesis
-summary: Implemented the model presented in the paper - <a href="https://arxiv.org/abs/1903.02709">On Adversarial Mixup Resynthesis</a>.
+summary: Implemented the model presented in the paper - On Adversarial Mixup Resynthesis.
 Reproduced results on MNIST, KMNIST and SVHN datasets.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"